Enumeration and updates for conjunctive linear algebra queries through expressibility: Efficient evaluation of free-connex queries

-with $\x$ and $\y$ the set of all free resp. bound variables in $Q$ that occur in a relational atom in $Q$, and $\seq{u}$ and $\seq{v}$ the set of free resp. bound variables in $Q$ that occur in a non-covered inequality in $Q$. \end{definition} We note that if $Q$ does not have any uncovered inequality then $\Qineq$ is in principle the empty query.
-For convenience, we then set it equal to $\Qineq() \gets \exists x. x \leq 1$ in that case, which is equivalent to $\btrue$.
+with $\x$ and $\y$ the set of all free resp. bound variables in $Q$ that occur in a relational atom in $Q$, and $\seq{u}$ and $\seq{v}$ the set of free resp. bound variables in $Q$ that occur in a non-covered inequality in $Q$.
+In what follows, we call $\Qrel$ the relational part of $Q$.